infosecsanyam261/WindowsEnumerationScript/README.md

-# WSC- WindowsEnumerationScript
+# WES- WindowsEnumerationScript
 Windows Enumeration Script for Pentesters (OSCP)

-WSC is Powershell script desgined for penetration testers, CTFers and specially for OSCP to enumeration information for particular Windows Target machine.
+WES is Powershell script desgined for penetration testers, CTFers and specially for OSCP to enumeration information for particular Windows Target machine.

 Usage:
 Download this script.